 Be a Canadian citizen

 You must be a Canadian citizen.
-If you were born outside of Canada, you must become a Canadian citizen before applying to the RCMP.
-For more information, visit the Citizenship and Immigration Canada web site at www.cic.gc.ca
+If you were born outside of Canada, you must have full Canadian citizenship (not landed immigrant or permanent resident status) before applying to the RCMP.

-You must be able to speak, write, comprehend and read either French or English.
+You must be fluent in either English or French, including being able to speak, write, read and understand either official language.
 You do not need to be bilingual.

-Canadian secondary school (high school) diploma or equivalent:
+Possess a Canadian secondary school (high school) diploma or equivalent

 If you did not complete secondary school, you must obtain an equivalency assessment.
 For more information, contact your local board of education or adult learning centre to be assessed and take a General Educational Development (GED) test.

-You must meet minimal medical standards as assessed by RCMP Health Services.
-This includes a full medical, laboratory test(s), and physical, vision, dental, hearing (audiogram) and psychological examinations.
+You must meet minimal health standards as assessed by RCMP Health Services.
+This includes a full medical, laboratory test(s) and psychological examinations.

 Police work is physically demanding.
-It is extremely important to achieve and maintain a high level of fitness before entering the Cadet Training Program.
+It is extremely important to achieve and maintain a high level of fitness prior to applying.
 Our training program is not designed to get you into shape, but rather to prepare you for the rigours of policing.
 If you arrive in less than good physical condition, you will start training at a distinct disadvantage.